Dogs at Weddings – How to Include Your FURRY FRIENDS in the Big Day

 Bride kneeling to greet her dog after the ceremony — emotional moments like this show the beauty of dogs at weddings

-Here are a few dog-friendly venues if you are just starting your wedding planning journey.
+Here are a few useful links to dog-friendly venues to help your pup be a part of your wedding planning journey.

 The Venue, Bowers Mill: https://thevenuebowersmill.co.uk